-A stack signature consists of a number of backtrace addresses of the program counters (return addresses), one for each stack frame.
-Our call-path signature is a 64-bit signature.
-To represent large stack signatures as 64 bits, we computed the exclusive or (XOR) of each part with the current 64-bit signature value.
-After creating the 64-bit version of stack signatures, in order to create the call-path signature, we compute the XORof all 64-bit stack signatures.
+After creating the 64-bit version of stack signatures, in order to create the all-path signature, we compute the XOR of all 64-bit stack signatures.
 In most benchmarks, capturing the calling context is sufficient for distinguishing MPI events from each other.
-However, the Multi-Grid (MG)benchmark from the NAS Parallel Benchmark (NPB) suite features a case where two processes with same number of events and similar calling contexts experience different orders among their events.
-Therefore, to capture not only the calling context but also the order of events, we multiply the sequence number of each event by the 64-bit stack signature and then use this value in the call-path signature.
+However, the Multi-Grid (MG) benchmark from the NAS Parallel Benchmark (NPB) suite features a case where two processes with same number of events and similar calling contexts experience different orders among their events.
+Therefore, to capture not only the calling context but also the order of events, we multiply the modulo 10 plus 1 of the sequence number of each event by the 64-bit stack signature and then use this value in the call-path signature.